mangamike/HeathenIndexProject/replit.md

 Heathen Index is a full-stack Norse mythology database application that allows users to browse, search, and manage entries related to Norse mythology.
 The application features a clean, responsive interface for exploring deities, places, artifacts, concepts, creatures, and events from Norse culture.
 Users can search through entries, filter by categories, view detailed information, and add new entries to the database.

+**Current Status**: Fully functional and ready for use.
+The application includes sample Norse mythology entries and all core features are working properly.

 ## User Preferences

 Preferred communication style: Simple, everyday language.